 When you backtrack to the tombolo, a small boat may be docked on the right side waiting for passengers.
 The little boat can take you to the start of the hiking trail.
 But to exactly where, I’m not quite sure.

-I asked about the price when I approached the small boat at the tombolo.
-He said it would cost $60HKD per person (which is a lot of money for a short ride).
+When I approached the small boat at the tombolo, I asked about the price.
+He said it would cost $60HKD per person (a lot of money for a short ride).
 So I started to walk away, then he yelled back and said he would take me back for $50, then $40.
 I kept walking away.
 I wasn’t going to pay anything for more than $10.
 Ha!

-If you want to take the small boat, make sure you negotiate a good price before you get on.
+If you want to take the small boat, negotiate a reasonable price before you get on.

 But honestly, the walk back isn’t bad at all.
 There’s a bit of uphill and downhill through Yim Tin Tsai Island.
-It is exactly the same trail going back to the minibus stop at Sam Mun Tsai.
+It is the same trail going back to the bus stop at Sam Mun Tsai.

-Are you ready to visit Ma Shi Chau Special Area?
+Are you hiking Ma Shi Chau Nature Trail?

-And there you have it.
-Ma Shi Chau is an interesting island with many rock formations and gorgeous views.
-It is an easy hiking trail you can do in a few hours and does not require much technical hiking equipment.
-It is an excellent hike for solo travellers who want to see nature in Hong Kong.
+I hope so because Ma Shi Chau is an interesting island with many rock formations and gorgeous views.
+It is an easy hiking trail that can be completed in a few hours and does not require much technical gear.
+One of the best and easiest hikes in Tai Po District!

-Thank you for reading my Ma Shi Chau Nature Trail hiking post
+Thank you for reading my Ma Shi Chau Nature Trail hiking itinerary

 Hong Kong Island Hikes